 LXD provides metrics for all running instances as well as some internal metrics.
 These metrics cover the CPU, memory, network, disk and process usage and are meant to be consumed by Prometheus, and you can use Grafana to display the metrics as graphs.

 In cluster environments, LXD will only return the values for instances running on the server being accessed.
 It’s expected that each cluster member will be scraped separately.

 The instance metrics are updated when calling the

-They are cached for 15s to handle multiple scrapers.
-Fetching metrics is a relatively expensive operation for LXD to perform so we would recommend scraping at a 30s or 60s rate to limit impact.
+They are cached for 8s to handle multiple scrapers.
+Fetching metrics is a relatively expensive operation for LXD to perform so consider scraping at a higher than default interval

 /1.0/metrics endpoint is a special one as it also accepts a

 metrics type certificate.

 This kind of certificate is meant for metrics only, and won’t work for interaction with instances or any other LXD objects.